mnit-rtmc/iris/docs/beacons.md

 Beacons can be controlled in a few ways:
 - Changing state manually through the user interface
-- Deploying or blanking DMS with a [remote] beacon
-- Activating a ramp meter with an advance warning beacon
 - With [action plans] containing [device actions]
+- Deploying the associated **device** (for DMS, the message must be configured with "flash beacon" enabled).

 ## Events